listen to some music....

 There are plenty of challenges and solo opportunities for experienced singers, as well.

-welcome and comfortable.
-He founded the World Harmony Chorus in 1999.
+Daniel founded the World Harmony Chorus in 1999, with groups in Mountain View,

 In addition to choir directing, Daniel plays piano and flute with the popular

-Latin American music with Tierra Vieja and El Tren, and has co-hosted a
+Latin American music with Tierra Vieja, and has co-hosted a

 radio talk show on food and cooking, called What's For Dinner?